eventhorizontelescope/docker-recipes/ehtpython/README.md

 environment/platform for performing data calibration for its observations.

-Because AstroContainers are based on Project Laniakea, one can simply run this HOPS Docker image as a Laniakea subcommand.
+Because AstroContainers are based on AstroContainers, which is based on Project Laniakea, one can simply run this Docker image as a Laniakea subcommand.
 That is,

-    l6a ehtpython [args]
+    l6a ehtcon/ehtpython [args]

 Details on running AstroContainers images can be found in https://astrocontainers.org/.